Wildlife rescue and rehabilitation center.

 A wildlife sanctuary is not open to free will like a zoo.
 A true Sanctuary does not allow any activity that unnecessarily stresses the creatures it protects.
 Another function of the Sanctuary is environmental education to the public; thus, generate awareness in the way that humans see and treat animals.

 Due to Costa Rica’s wildlife law, the law is violated if captive wildlife is kept in houses for domestic use.
 In essence, the Wildlife Rescue Center, receives from the National System of Conservation Areas (SINAC), National Police or Fire, and civil society, confiscated animals.
 The Volunteer program, these organizations and individuals support the rescue, rehabilitation and, at due time, the liberation.

 Rehabilitation of wild animals

-NATUWA’s wild animal management program focus on the execution of the rehabilitation processes the confiscated animals need to return again into their natural ecosystems.
+NATUWA’s wild animal management program focuses on the execution of the rehabilitation processes; the confiscated animals need to return one more time, into their natural ecosystems.

 Currently the Wildlife Rescue Center has:

 5. Food preparation area

 7. Large enclosures that allow uninterrupted flight (200m circumference)